MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 > There are two considerations that can help you choose the hierarchy of your entities:
 >
 > - Choose the entity with the most complete and reliable profile data about your customers as primary entity.
-> - Choose the entity that hast several attributes in common with other entities (for example, name, phone number, or email address) as primary entity.
+> - Choose the entity that has several attributes in common with other entities (for example, name, phone number, or email address) as primary entity.

-After specifying the match order, you'll see the defined match pairs in the **Matched records details** section on **Data** > **Unify** > **Match**.
-The key metrics will be empty until the match process completes.
+After specifying the match order, the defined match pairs display in the **Matched records details** section on **Data** > **Unify** > **Match**.
+The key metrics are empty until the match process completes.

 ## Define rules for match pairs